cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 Next we choose our instance type, I chose `t2.micro` because this is a tutorial and I don't want to cost you money, this type is eligible for use under [Amazon's free tier][45].
 If you haven't used up your 750 hours of free tier usage for the month you shouldn't be charged for provisioning these instances.
 Setting cost aside, a micro instance is likely enough to host a low traffic website, like your personal blog.

-We set the name of the key pair we want to use to provision our instance, note that the value we reference in the `KeyName` property is the one parameter we set for this script, back in part 1.
+We set the name of the key pair we want to use to provision our instance, note that the value we reference in the `KeyName` property is the one parameter we set for this script back in part 1.
 You will need to have this key pair handy in order to SSH to the instance.

 We'd like the database server to be on our private subnet and we take care of that when we specify the `NetworkInterfaces` property.
 Here we pass in a reference to our private subnet, we then set the security group to our "private" security group with the `GroupSet` property of the network interface.

-Every instance need disk space and we can customize the [Elastic Block Store][46] (EBS) volumes for our instance with the `BlockDeviceMappings` property.
+Every instance needs disk space and we can customize the [Elastic Block Store][46] (EBS) volumes for our instance with the `BlockDeviceMappings` property.
 We map in one volume of 250GB to the device `/dev/xvda` on our instance, we chose the "general purpose" (gp2) volume type.

 The default volume type is "gp2" and it's a reasonable choice, more information about the various types may be found in the [EBS volume type documentation][47].
 Also note that the root device that the instance boots from may vary from one Linux distribution to the other.
 For instance, under Ubuntu the root volume needs to be mapped to `/dev/sda1`; if the instance can't find the volume you will see it start up in the EC2 console but it will stop in just a couple of minutes.

-Instead of managing credentials for our EC2 instances we thoughtfully created a profile in part 1 of this series.
+Instead of managing credentials for our EC2 instances we thoughtfully created a profile!
 We set the profile for our instance with the `IamInstanceProfile` property and pass in a reference to that profile.

 Lastly we set tags on our instance, in this case we set the "Name" tag.